Check If a Website Is Online

 Can a site be down for me but online for others?

 Yes.
-Local network issues, DNS cache, firewalls or ISP routing can affect only some visitors.
+Local internet issues, DNS caching, firewall rules, VPNs or ISP routing can affect only some visitors.
+Check from another browser, device or network before assuming the whole site is offline.